 The total weight-bearing capacity depends on the size and strength of your roof and the number of panels you need.

 Fortunately, most home roofs can comfortably withstand the weight of a solar panel array.
 A typical residential array will weigh well below the average roof’s weight-bearing capacity.
 Understanding the factors and how they impact your home structure will help you get the right set-up for your solar energy needs.

 The Weight of Solar Panels per M2

 Different manufacturers create solar panels of different weights.
-On average, solar panels weigh between 10 and 20 pounds per square meter.
+On average, solar panels weigh between 5 and 10kg per square meter.
 For a sound roof, this weight won’t threaten the roof’s stability under the panels.

 The weight doesn’t spread evenly across the surface of your solar panel.
 The fixtures where the panels are mounted bear the bulk of the weight for each panel.